artonge/FLAP/README.md

 Adding the following line to your `/etc/hosts` file:

-`127.0.0.1 flap.localhost auth.flap.localhost lemon.flap.localhost files.flap.localhost mail.flap.localhost`
+`127.0.0.1 flap.localhost auth.flap.localhost lemon.flap.localhost files.flap.localhost mail.flap.localhost matrix.flap.test chat.flap.test jitsi.flap.test coturn.flap.test`

 #### ⚠ Setup feature flags

-The `flapctl` cli use feature flag to inhibit some functionality.
+The `flapctl` cli use feature flag to inhibit or change some functionality.
 Copy the `flapctl.example.env` to `flapctl.env` file and setup the variables accordingly.
 A typical dev station would use all of them but not `FLAG_NO_SAML_FETCH`.

 ```shell
 cp flapctl.example.env flapctl.env
 ```

+Every services can also support feature flags.
+Take a look at `$FLAP_DIR/<service>/flags.env`.

 #### Running services